Some devote half their income to house payments

 Slightly more Norwalk Hospital employees live in the city, with about 39 percent of the work force residing in Norwalk, said Mike Dimenstein, the hospital's human resources director.
 That number includes 57 residents, who live in hospital-owned apartments, but the figure also includes 122 registered nurses, 59 housekeeping aides, 54 patient care technicians, nine X-ray technicians, seven pharmacists, four doctors and several other groups of workers, such as secretaries and engineers.

-of those employees, Dimenstein said, are between the ages of 41 and 50,
+of those employees, Dimenstein said, are between the ages of

 and probably purchased their homes several years ago.
-Having an aging
+Having

-force in a community as a result of a lack of affordable housing is a
+force in a community as a result of a lack of affordable

-that Fairfield County needs to work on, said Joe McGee of SACIA, the
+that Fairfield County needs to work on, said Joe McGee of

 Southwestern Connecticut.
 "If you can't get young people to work in these companies, you lose your vitality," McGee said.
 Young workers who do not earn enough to live near their workplaces are only one group that has been displaced by the lack of affordable units, said McGee, who is an advocate for affordable housing in Fairfield County.